~~~~~~~~~ ANNIE MALONE ~~~~~~~~~

 A classic amateur photo of the famous Poro College (St. Louis) in a photo album

 The school employed nearly 200 people.
 Its curriculum included instructions to train students on personal style to present themselves at work -- walking, talking and style of dress designed to maintain a solid public persona.
-The Poro College building was later purchased by St. James African Methodist Episcopal Church and demolished in 1965 to construct The James House.
+The Poro College building was later purchased by St. James African Methodist Episcopal (AME) Church and demolished in 1965 to construct The James House.

 The Black Philanthropist